AvatarMediatedDistantCare/amd_viewer/README.md

 ### 3. 描画
 - change filenames to visualize in input_predicted_correct.js
+- start server and access to viewer.html

+### 4. 評価
+- change filenames to visualize in quantitative_evaluation.js
+- set num_of_joints (16 or 25) in quantitative_evaluation.js
-- start server and access to index.html
+- start server and access to evaluation.html